 Yes, there is a huge difference between social science and physical science.
 The difference is that the social sciences are cargo cult sciences (Feynman) and therefore have to be expelled from the sciences.
 The term social “science” is a misnomer insofar as the greater part of the social sciences does not satisfy the criteria of formal and material consistency.

 The curious thing is, as far as economics is concerned, that beginning with Smith and including Marx economists insist on doing science.
-This is either a self-delusion or an abuse of the reputation of science as highly successful producer of objective truth.
+This is either self-delusion or an abuse of the reputation of science as a highly successful producer of objective truth.

 The economist and methodologist J. S. Mill was well aware of the ‘huge difference’ and he papered it over by euphemizing economics as ‘inexact and separate science’.
 And this goes on to this day whenever economists are confronted with the proof that what they do is storytelling but not science.
 There is NO such thing as an inexact and separate science.
-There is only science and non-science.
+There are only science and non-science.

 For everyone who can read, my argument is that the definition of economics as social science is the foundational error/mistake.
 See above: “The crucial point is that economics deals not primarily with individual human behavior or society at large.
 This is the realm of psychology, sociology, anthropology, history, political science, social philosophy, biology/ Darwinism/evolution theory etcetera.”

-So, do not pester me further with bottomless trivialities like: “However, economic systems which deal with production, distribution and consumption of goods and services are INTIMATELY tied to the socio-cultural norms, which vary by time and by geography.”
+So, do not pester me further with bottomless trivialities like: “However, economic systems which deal with production, distribution, and consumption of goods and services are INTIMATELY tied to the socio-cultural norms, which vary by time and by geography.”

 Yes, Si, Ja, Oui ...
 BUT these socio-cultural norms are the subject matter of sociology, anthropology, history etcetera and NOT of economics.
 The first task of economics is to figure out what profit is and the fact of the matter is that NO socio-cultural economist has figured it out until this day.
 This includes blocke and Asad Zaman and Michael Kowalik and Ken Zimmerman.
-It is a bit surrealistic when economists who cannot tell what profit is philosophize about economic methodology.
+It is a bit surrealistic when economists who cannot tell what profit is, philosophize about economic methodology.